 Trevor Knight is a versatile singer and songwriter based in NYC who specializes in soulful pop.
-His goal is to bring joy to people through music by lending his passionate vocals to honest lyrics in both meaningful ballads and playful, upbeat tracks.
-His sound is influenced by artists such as Sam Cooke, Michael Bublé, and Sam Smith.
-Soul meets pop meets country in Trevor’s smooth and wholesome voice.
+His goal is to spread joy through passionate ballads and playful jams.
+His sound and writing are influenced by artists such as Sam Cooke, Zac Brown, Ed Sheeran, and Sam Smith.

-Originally hailing from the dirt roads of Minnesota, Trev’s musical adventure began at Dartmouth College, where he arranged songs for his a cappella group and was selected as the only male Finalist in “Dartmouth Idol” during his senior year.
-During the competition, he performed classic hits supported by background singers and a 20-piece band.
+Originally hailing from the dirt roads of Minnesota, Trev’s musical adventure began at Dartmouth College, where he arranged songs for his a cappella group and competed as a Finalist in “Dartmouth Idol” during his senior year.

-After graduating from college in 2017, where he studied Economics, Government, and Spanish, Trevor began work as a trader at Citibank in New York while recording cover songs and frequenting open mic nights in his spare time.
-He was featured in “Wall Street’s Got Talent” in 2018, performing a mashup he arranged of top songs from the last five decades.
+After graduating from college in 2017, where he studied Economics, Government, and Spanish, Trevor began work as a trader in NYC while recording cover songs and frequenting open mic nights in his spare time.
+He was featured in “Wall Street’s Got Talent” in 2018, performing a mashup he arranged.

-Over time, he honed his writing of original music and began performing around NYC.
-He has played at venues such as the Bitter End, the New York Friars Club, Parkside Lounge, Rubulad, and others.
+Over time, he honed his writing of original music and began performing around the city.
+He has played at venues such as the Rockwood Music Hall, The Bitter End, Pianos, and the New York Friars Club, among others.

 Trevor is extremely grateful for all those that have helped him along the way; he attributes his drive and any success he may have to God, his supportive family and friends, and the passion he was born with.
 When not focusing on music, he can be found in the gym, walking in the park, or enjoying a hearty diet of Chipotle and Greek yogurt.